aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000004/content.md

             API        API        API
 ```

+> **Figure 4.2**: *A "simple" pipeline with 14 single points of failure.
+When the currency API went down for 4 hours, the cascade reached 4 systems deep and cost $180K in lost conversions.*

 Total single points of failure: 14
 Probability of at least one failure per day: 73%
 Average cascade depth when failure occurs: 3.2 systems